 Consciously avoid spreading untruths.
 Be the type of person Soviet dissident writer Aleksandr Solzhenitsyn extolled in his 1970 Nobel lecture: “The simple act of an ordinary brave man is not to participate in lies, not to support false actions.”

 Pay attention to Pennsylvania.
 The U.S. Capitol isn’t the only place where democracy is threatened.
 Peel your eyes away from D.C. and demand the Pennsylvania state legislature actually looks after the interests of the state’s citizens.
-Tell them to keep their hands off new laws that make voting as easy as possible; demand redistricting is fair and not gerrymandered; elect representatives who support the rule of law this May and November.
+Tell them to keep their hands off new laws that make voting as easy as possible; demand redistricting is fair and not gerrymandered; elect representatives who support the rule of law this November.

 Make state elections more fair.
 Join the efforts to create a nonpartisan redistricting committee to reshape electoral districts so the process is not controlled by either Democrats or Republicans in the state legislature.
 Sign on to the movement with Fair Districts PA.

 Demand a social media reckoning.
 Steve Brill’s NewsGuard issued a scathing report before the November election on the proliferation of misinformation on Facebook, and social media companies have been called to account for their danger to our society several times this past year.
 This is not about limiting constitutionally-protected speech; it’s about limiting what is not protected: inciting violence.
 As Jonathan Greenblatt, director of the Anti-Defamation League, said to the New York Times: “Freedom of expression is not the freedom to incite violence.
 That is not protected speech.”

 This was a moment that presented all of us with a stark choice: You’re either for democracy.
 Or you’re against it.
 There is no middle ground.

 Better yet, stop using social media to get and share information — or, at least fact-check it first.
 See above.
 (Cat pics still okay.)